- Calories: 160

 - Sodium: 155mg

-This traditional Thanksgiving dish feels more like a dessert than a side.
-Covered with sweet, gooey marshmallows, it contains about 350 calories per cup—and possibly more if it’s loaded with butter and topped with pecans.
-My slimmed-down version adds in a secret orange ingredient (naturally sweet carrots, which help drive down the calories and carbs of this dish), and also requires no added sugar (sweet potatoes are already sweet enough).
-The result: a satisfying side with half the calories.
+This traditional Thanksgiving dish, covered with sweet, gooey marshmallows and buttery pecans, seems more like a dessert than a side dish.
+You can happily go back for seconds of my slimmed-down version, which features a secret orange ingredient: Naturally sweet carrots, which help drive down the calories and carbs of this dish.
+My super side also uses no added sugar because the sweet potatoes are already sweet enough.
+The result is a satisfying side with half the calories of the classic.
 Dig in!

 - Prep time